 The protein encoded by this gene is an extracellular serine protease that binds hyaluronic acid and is involved in cell adhesion.
 The encoded protein is synthesized as a single chain, but then undergoes an autoproteolytic event to form the functional heterodimer.
 Further autoproteolysis leads to smaller, inactive peptides.
 This protease is known to cleave urinary plasminogen activator, coagulation factor VII, and the alpha and beta chains of fibrinogen, but not prothrombin, plasminogen, or the gamma chain of fibrinogen.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Apr 2010]

 GeneCards Summary for HABP2 Gene

 HABP2 (Hyaluronan Binding Protein 2) is a Protein Coding gene.
-Diseases associated with HABP2 include follicular mucinosis and carotid stenosis.
+Diseases associated with HABP2 include factor vii marburg i variant thrombophilia and follicular mucinosis.
 GO annotations related to this gene include serine-type endopeptidase activity and glycosaminoglycan binding.
 An important paralog of this gene is PLAT.

 UniProtKB/Swiss-Prot for HABP2 Gene